Operation Squeeze Play: Overview

-The goal of this operation was to raid Eastern Baghdadi cities and detain anybody linked to terrorism in hopes of fighting terror in the capital of Iraq.
-The raids began in the waning days of May in 2005 and led to about 400 detainees in a span of 48 hours.
-The coalition task force was going house to house in the Eastern Baghdadi cities clearing blocks in hopes of finding suspected terrorists or anybody with useful information on known terrorists in the city.
-The residents of the war ravaged city accepted the military forces well and even provided information about known terrorists that were spotted in the city.
+The goal of this operation was to raid areas in eastern Baghdad and detain anybody linked to terrorism in hopes of fighting terror in the capital of Iraq.
+The raids began on 22 May 2005 and led to about 400 detainees in a span of 48 hours.
+The coalition task force was going house to house in the eastern Baghdad areas clearing blocks in hopes of finding suspected terrorists or anybody with useful information on known terrorists in the city.
+The residents of the war-ravaged city accepted the military forces well and even provided information about known terrorists that were spotted in the city.
 These specific cities were of interest to the coalition military because of the constant use of homemade roadside explosives that were common in this area of Iraq and the geographic location of the city.
-The cities was used as a harboring spot for both Ba'ath Party terrorists and the Zarqawi terrorist network between Baghdad and Fallujah.
+The cities were used as a harboring spot for both Ba'ath Party terrorists and the Zarqawi terrorist network between Baghdad and Fallujah.
 Along with over 400 suspected links to terror detained there were also 6 American lives lost during the operation.

 The Role of the United States

 The United States led the coalition force into Iraq.
 Specifically in Operation Squeeze Play, the units that were involved in this operation were two battalions from the 3rd Brigade, 6th Iraqi Army Division along with two battalions from the 1st Brigade, 1st Iraqi Intervention Force.
-Not only did the United States provide these units they also provided three battalions from the 2nd Brigade Special Police Commandos and Soldiers from Task Force 2-14, 2nd Brigade Combat Team, 10th Mountain Division.
+Not only did the United States provide these units they also provided three battalions from the 2nd Brigade Special Police Commandos and Soldiers from Task Force 2–14, 2nd Brigade Combat Team, 10th Mountain Division.
 The United States alone provided more than 900 troops to this operation; these consisted of soldiers, marines, pilots, and sailors.
 These 900 Americans were tasked with regaining ground in Iraq to prevent the spread of terrorism.
 American officials believed that if they withdrew troops from Eastern Baghdad after the operation that the city would fall to terrorism immediately.
 After the clearance of the city, Americans began training the Iraqi military and police force in hopes that they will be strong enough to fight off insurgents if they tried retaking that portion of Baghdad.
 With these efforts, military officials began telling residents of the city the true hopes of the insurgents; the insurgents only want the city to continue their terroristic attacks.